-Submission point Submitter Support Oppose Decision requested Reasons Recommendatio n Section of this report where the submissio n point is addressed The changes came into effect on 19 April 2017 and are intended to ensure councils only place controls on hazardous substances where necessary to control effects under the RMA that are not covered by Hazardous Substance New Organisms Act 1996 or Health and Safety At Work Act 2015.
-The purpose of the Hazardous Substances New Organisms Act is to protect the environment, and the health and safety of people and communities, by preventing or managing the adverse effects of hazardous substances new organisms.
-The Hazardous Substances New Organisms Act covers a range of matters including: Site and building requirements for where a hazardous substance may be used, including requirements for storage and primarily requiring primary and secondary containment; the safe transportation of hazardous substances emergency management requirements in relation to the substance in the event of a spill or other emergency; and how the substance may be disposed of The Health and Safety At Work Act 2015 provides a framework to secure the health and safety of works and workplaces and integrates the regulation of workplace use of hazardous substances.
-Resource Legislation Amendment Act 2017 followed the decision of the Independent Hearing Panel on the Christchurch Replacement District Plan.
-That decision was to reject Christchurch City Council's hazardous substance controls (which were based on an activity status table (AST approach and to only retain control relating to hazardous substances in close proximity to the National Grid The Ministry for the Environment considers that in most cases the Hazardous Substances New Organisms Act and the Health and Safety At Work Act Health and S that in most cases the Hazardous

 Submission point Submitter Support Oppose Decision requested Reasons Recommendatio n Section of this report

+point Oppose where the

+submissio

+n point is

+addressed

+The changes came into effect on 19 April

+2017 and are intended to ensure councils only place controls on hazardous

+substances where necessary to control

+effects under the RMA that are not covered

+by Hazardous Substance New Organisms

+Act 1996 or Health and Safety At Work

+Act 2015.
+The purpose of the

+Hazardous Substances New Organisms

+Act is to protect the environment, and the health and safety of people and

+communities, by preventing or managing the

+adverse effects of hazardous substances and

+new organisms.
+The Hazardous Substances

+New Organisms Act covers a range of

+matters including: site and

+building requirements for where a hazardous substance may be used, including

+requirements for storage and primarily

+requiring primary and secondary

+containment; the safe

+transportation of hazardous substances;

+emergency management requirements in

+relation to the substance in the event of a spill or other emergency; and how

+the substance may be disposed of.

+The Health and Safety At Work Act 2015

+provides a framework to secure the health

+and safety of works and workplaces and

+integrates the regulation of workplace use of hazardous substances.

+of hazardous substances.
+The Resource Legislation Amendment Act 2017

+followed the decision of the Independent

+Hearing Panel on the Christchurch

+Replacement District Plan.
+That decision

+was to reject Christchurch City Council's

+hazardous substance controls (which were

+based on an activity status table (AST) approach and to only retain controls

+relating to hazardous substances in close

+proximity to the National Grid.

+The Ministry for the Environment considers

+that in most cases the Hazardous

+Substances New Organisms Act and the

+Health and Safety At Work Act

+2015 controls will be adequate to avoid,

+Submission point Submitter Support Oppose Decision requested Reasons Recommendatio n Section of this report

 where the

+submissio

-submissio n point is
+n point is

 addressed

-audi esseu

-remedy or mitigate adverse environmenta I
+remedy or mitigate adverse environmental

 effects of hazardous substances and that

 RMA controls may be used if existing

-HSNO or Work safe controls are no

-adequate to address the environmenta
+HSNO or Work safe controls are not adequate to address the environmental

 effects of hazardous substances in any

 particularly case.
-The submitter strongly supports the Ministry for the
+The submitter strongly

+supports the Ministry for the

-supports the Ministry for the Environment's position in this regard
+Environment's position in this regard.

 The submitter seeks that any proposed

 controls around hazardous substances do

 not duplicate those controls addressed

 under other legislation.
 Any duplication is

-considered unnecessary and inefficient
+considered unnecessary and inefficient.

 The section 32 report for Hazardous

-Substances acknowledges the removal o f
+Substances acknowledges the removal of

-Council's functions in regards to hazardous 3

-substances and recognizes the "Resource
+Council's functions in regards to hazardous substances and recognizes the "Resource

-Management Plans should not be in conflic
+Management Plans should not be in conflict

-with HSNO requirements and should no
+with HSNO requirements and should not

 repeat them".
 The report further

-recognizes that "rationale for a higher leve
+recognizes that "rationale for a higher level

 of protection through additional land use

-controls under the Act may be appropriate for substances both controlled by the
+controls under the Act may be appropriate

+for substances both controlled by the

 Hazardous Substances New Organisms

 Act or for issues which are not within the

 scope of the Hazardous Substances New

-Organisms Act, such as reverse sensitivity"

-However there is a significant disconnec
+Organisms Act, such as reverse sensitivity".
+However there is a significant disconnect

-between the overview and purpose sections 3
+between the overview and purpose sections

-of the Section 32 Report and the regulatory ,
+of the Section 32 Report and the regulatory

-provisions in the Proposed Distric
+provisions in the Proposed District

 Plan.
 As an example, in regard

-to service stations the Section 32 Repor
+to service stations the Section 32 Report

 concludes that, "the controlled activity

 status has been assigned to the storage and

-retail sale of fuel within service stations above a certain level in some zones to
+retail sale of fuel within service stations

+above a certain level in some zones to

 recognize that these substances are well

-managed through standards and industry

-practice.
-However, above these thresholds
+managed through standards and industry practice.
+However, above these thresholds,

-the opportunity to consider potentia
+the opportunity to consider potential

 adverse effects on the surrounding

-environment is considered. , I
+environment is considered.
+No

 rational/analysis is provided within the